WpComet/comet-ai-says/readme.txt

 8. Plugin settings panel with API configuration and model selection.

 == Changelog ==
+= 1.1.1 =
+- More granular precise scripts loading

 = 1.1.0 =
 - Added delete functionality across the board
 - Single source of truth for ajax actions